JetBrains/intellij-sdk-docs/topics/ui/controls/inline_help_text.md

     .withComment("Preselected in \"Open ...\" and \"New | Project\" dialogs");
 ```

-If there is no space under the UI control, use the [help tooltip](tooltip.md#question-mark-icon-for-help-tooltips) with the question mark icon for labeled inputs, checkboxes and radio buttons.
+If there is no space under the UI control, use the [help tooltip](tooltip.md#question-mark-icon-for-help-tooltips) with the question mark icon for labeled inputs, checkboxes, and radio buttons.
 For buttons, use the help tooltip without the icon.

 ### List, tree or table

-If the help text applies to a whole list, tree, or table, place it under the control.
+If the help text applies to a whole list, tree, or table, place it below the control.

 ![](11_under_table.png){width=531}